owenlamont/home/docs/blog/posts/testing_python_package_in_github.md

 [cookiecutter-uv](https://github.com/fpgmaas/cookiecutter-uv/) repo which covers a lot of the same issues (but doesn't as far as I can see deal with combining the code coverage).

+I know the [tox](https://pypi.org/project/tox/) and [nox](https://pypi.org/project/nox/)
+tools are often used for testing across multiple Python versions.
+I don't have experience with them though, or know how they could be best integrated into GitHub CI.

 Feel free to look at and re-use the final workflow file in your own repos which is here [pytest.yml](https://github.com/owenlamont/uv-secure/blob/main/.github/workflows/pytest.yml)